m0d0nne11/modHOME/README.md

  home directory but security-conscious folks will, of course, NOT just take my word for it that there's nothing nasty herein!

- Once you've satisified yourself that all's well, though, you'll want to then do something like:
+ Once you've satisfied yourself that all's well, though, you'll want to then do something like:

     chown -R 0.0 ~/modHOME* ; chmod -R go-rwx ~/modHOME*